adrian1703/powershell-execmanager/README.md

 ### 2. **YAML Configuration**
 The YAML file defines the schema, tasks, actions, and default configurations for all operations.
 Example sections include:
 - **Actions**: Specify reusable commands like file downloads or application installation.
+- **Environment**: Place for defining environment variables for the execution context
 - **Tasks**: Define high-level steps consisting of one or more actions.

 ---